Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 “I figured if I had it, I had it,” she said.
 “I had this outlook of whatever comes, we’ll figure it out.”

 Five days later, the doctor who tested her called to tell her that she had the coronavirus.
-The dean of her program at LWIT called to check in.
+The dean of her program at LWTech called to check in.
 The school sent a gift card for $250 to cover groceries and whatever she needed.

 Canondon, 39, a doctoral student in physical therapy who lives in West Seattle, didn’t work at Life Care Center — but one of her professors had been there, assessing other students.